 Stock Held Short-Term (12 months or less)

-- The put is treated as a constructive short sale
+- Under the short-sale rule, the put is treated as a short sale of the stock

 - The holding period of the stock may be reset or suspended